Rainbow Connections - Infants through Young Preschool

 During the school year, we offer the Rainbow Connections program during both the 9:30 AM and 11:15 AM services.
 This program introduces infants, toddlers, and young preschoolers to the seven principles of Unitarian Universalism through sensory exploration, mantra, song, and story.
 During the 9:30 AM service, children up to the age of six are invited to participate.
 During the 11:15 AM service, children up to the age of four are invited to participate in the program.
-Our Rainbow Connections program is staffed by our trained Early Childhood Education professionals.

-Social Justice Curriculum.
 This program uses literary works to create opportunities for in depth discussion around societal oppression and the work that is needed to combat the marginalization of persons in our society.
 In addition to weekly discussion opportunities, activities that stimulate community involvement and enrichment are provided monthly.
 Throughout the year, our senior high youth have the opportunity to engage with other youth at UUA sponsored Youth Con events.